 Figures 2.1 to 2.3 provide proposed treatment unit locations within the project area.
 The project area, refined from the pre-scoping period acreage of approximately 322,000, is approximately 318,000 acres.
 This refinement was based on moving the project area boundary to align with the topographic edge of the Shivwits Plateau more closely.
 Of the approximately 318,000 acres considered for treatment, approximately 58,000 acres were excluded due to vegetation type and slope.
 Treatment units incorporated small acreages of these excluded categories.
-While the treatment units total approximately 95,000 acres, approximately 30,140 acres within the treatment units would be excluded due to non-target vegetation type (such as pinyon-juniper woodland in an area where prescribed fire would be used only in ponderosa pine woodland) and approximately 12,730 acres within the treatment units would be excluded as pinyon-juniper vegetation types leave area.
-Actual treatment proposed is approximately 52,140 acres.
-Additional area may be excluded due to the presence of cultural sites, topography and sensitive species habitat.
+While the treatment units total approximately 103,000 acres, approximately 29,310 acres within the treatment units would be excluded due to non-target vegetation type (such as pinyon-juniper woodland in an area where prescribed fire would be used only in ponderosa pine woodland) and approximately 10,030 acres within the treatment units would be excluded due to the presence of cultural sites, topography and sensitive species habitat.